biobakery/MetaPhlAn/README.md

 Output arguments:
   -o output file, --output_file output file
-                        The output file (if not specified as positional argument) --biom biom_output, --biom_output_file biom_output
+                        The output file (if not specified as positional argument) --sample_id_key name  Specify the sample ID key for this analysis.
+Defaults to '#SampleID'.
+  --sample_id value     Specify the sample ID for this analysis.
+Defaults to 'Metaphlan2_Analysis'.
+  -s sam_output_file, --samout sam_output_file
+                        The sam output file
+  --biom biom_output, --biom_output_file biom_output
                         If requesting biom file output: The name of the output file in biom format --mdelim mdelim, --metadata_delimiter_char mdelim